lsst-dm/dmtn-184/index.rst

 those columns are never used by Cassandra, there are no indices defined for them and queries do not use them.
 Management overhead for the schema could be reduced if bulk of that data is stored in some opaque form.
-Packing most columns in BLOB-like structure on client side could have some benefits but may also have some serious drawbacks:
+Packing most columns in a BLOB-like structure on client side could have some benefits but may also have some serious drawbacks:

 - server-side operations may become faster if server does not need to care about individual columns
-- potential schema change management my be simplified
+- potential schema change management may be simplified
 - if packing format is dynamic it needs extra space for column mapping
 - significantly more work needed on client side to pack/unpack the data

 A simple test was done to check how this might work (`DM-28820`_).
-For serialization of record we used `CBOR <https://cbor.io/>`_ which is a compact binary JSON-like format.
+For serialization of records we used `CBOR <https://cbor.io/>`_ which is a compact binary JSON-like format.
 CBOR structure is dynamic and needs to pack all column names with the data thus inflating the size of the BLOB.
 Cassandra uses compression for the data saved on disk which could offset some of that inflated size.

-The results from this test show that performance is slower in this case and it is caused byt significantly higher CPU time on client side spent on query result conversion.
-Attempts to optimize conversion ver only partially successful, improvements may be possible in general but would require doing much of the conversion in C++.
+The results from this test show that performance is slower in this case and it is caused by significantly higher CPU time on client side spent on query result conversion.
+Attempts to optimize conversion were only partially successful, improvements may be possible in general but would require doing much of the conversion in C++.

-Disk usage in Cassandra has also increased by factor of two even if compression ratio for the data increased.
+Disk usage in Cassandra has increased by factor of two even if compression ratio for the data increased.
 Given all these observation our simple approach clearly does not result in improvement.
 It may still be possible to achieve some gains with packing but it would require significant effort to use fixed